Yasmani Grandal Player Props: White Sox vs. Pirates

 Yasmani Grandal At The Plate

-- Grandal is batting .278 with a double, a home run and three walks.
+- Grandal is batting .238 with a double, a home run and four walks.

-- Grandal has picked up a hit in three games this season (50.0%), including one multi-hit game.
+- Grandal has picked up a hit in three games this year (42.9%), including one multi-hit game.

-- Grandal has picked up an RBI twice this year, but just one in each of those games.
+- Grandal has driven in a run twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.